indrode/zsh-custom/README.md

 This is the `/custom` folder in my `~/.oh-my-zsh`.
 It contains my personal setup which works fine for me.
 It includes some personal configurations, so it is not made to be a template, but it may provide some re-usable ideas.

+## Setting up .zshrc

 To keep all customized files within the repository, my `~/.zshrc` file looks like this:

 	# HINT: type 'ohmyzsh' to edit shell config files
 	. ~/.oh-my-zsh/custom/zshrc

+## Notes

+To get the `gmail` command work without having to enter your password manually each time, create a file called `.gmail` in the `/custom` folder that includes your Gmail password (and nothing else).
+Now, when running `gmail`, the password is copied into the clipboard first.

 My personal zsh theme `indro` is kept in it's usual place in `~/.oh-my-zsh/themes` and is currently not checked into revision control.